ColinGilbert/ozz-assimp-loader/README.md

 Assimp can be a real pain to use with skeletal information.

 Therefore, I wrote a single-header utility that loads a file with Assimp, uses Lemon Graph Library (https://lemon.cs.elte.hu/trac/lemon) to parse it, and exports the info to ozz-animation's own binary format.
-Furthermore, it uses Cereal (http://uscilab.github.io/cereal/) to create a binary dump of the mesh and  their corresponding meshes into your game engine, all neatly bundled up and ready for use.
-Only external dependencies are Assimp and Boost Filesystem (as those downloads are rather large and people often have their own.)
+Furthermore, it uses Cereal (http://uscilab.github.io/cereal/) to create a binary dump of the mesh and  their corresponding meshes into your game engine, all neatly bundled up and ready to use.
+As Lemon and Cereal are header-only, the only external dependencies are Assimp and Boost Filesystem.
 The example builds with CMake.

 Relevant source files:
 ```